Future Shock: Strategies for Handling Technology

 - Breathe out in three parts by releasing the top, then the middle and finally the bottom

 - Your shoulders should roll slightly forward as you force all of the air from your lungs

 - Repeat this process several times a day for 5-10 breaths

 - Should you start to feel light-headed from the increase in oxygen to your system, shake your arms and hands vigorously to use up the extra oxygen

 Deep breathing several times a day helps to expand your lungs and increase your unconscious natural capacity during the rest of the day.

-Beverly’s Hot Tips For Building Resiliency and Celebrating Womens Health Month:
+Beverly’s Tips For Building Resiliency, and Combatting Future Shock During Women’s Health Month:

 - Control the use of technology as opposed to having it control you.
 E.g., For Computer technology use email appropriately.
 Use meaningful subject headings and a priority system.
 Don’t stay connected 24/7

 - Use the technology at hand to its fullest capability.
 Get trained